MicrosoftDocs/win32/desktop-src/wiaaut/-wiaaut-filter.md

 ---
 title: Filter object
 description: Represents a unit of modification on an ImageFile object.
-To use a Filter, add it to the Filters collection, and then set the filter's properties.
-Finally, use the Apply method of the ImageProcess object to filter an ImageFile. ms.assetid: 'aa1a9ac0-78af-4053-8550-71dbf624400d'
+To use a Filter, add it to the Filters collection, and then set the filters properties.
+Finally, use the Apply method of the ImageProcess object to filter an ImageFile. ms.assetid: aa1a9ac0-78af-4053-8550-71dbf624400d
+keywords:
+- Filter object WIA Automation
-keywords: ["Filter object WIA Automation", "Filter object WIA Automation , described"]
+- Filter object WIA Automation , described
 topic_type:
 - apiref
 api_name: